Poinsett Bridge in Greenville SC

 Life before the Poinsett Bridge

-Two hundred years ago, it was very difficult to get from the coastal regions of South Carolina to the upstate, and even harder to get through to the mountainous region to the north.
+Even transporting goods south was a problem without a well maintained road.
 Goods from the upstate couldn’t be easily transported to ports in Charleston, and at the same time goods coming from overseas where hard to transport even as far as Colombia.

 Towns and settlements were growing up in western North Carolina and eastern Tennessee.
 With no reliable connection to these settlements, South Carolina was not benefiting from westward expansion.